caramirezp1998/Topic-Model-App/News Retriever/README.md

 ## Data Collected.

-At the end, the program was able to collect the news articles from 74 different days, giving us around 2000 news articles.
-Allowing us to correctly retrieved and structured the data for its late processing, before inputting the data in the LDA model.
+At the end, the program was able to collect the news from 74 different days, giving us around 2000 articles.
+Allowing us to correctly retrieved and structured the data for its later processing, before inputting the data in the LDA model.